-Plan Year 2018 focused on four main activities: Dispersment of the City of Coeur d'Alene's Community Opportunity Grant fund totaling \$191,820; a Sidewalk Improvement Program for projects in LMI Census Tracts totaling \$14,600.00; an Emergency Minor Repair and Accessibility Program for qualifying households totaling \$50,000.00; a non-competitive annual grant for Lake City Center's Meals on Wheels Program for LMI Seniors totaling \$5,000.00.
-After a public and competitive process, dispersment of the Community Opportunity Grants included funding to the below agencies in the following amounts: TESH, Inc. was awarded \$52,251.00 for Energy Efficiency modifications for their Coeur d'Alene campus serving adults living with disabilities; Lake City Center was awarded \$94,201.10 in exterior Public Facility site modifications for water drainage improvement; North Idaho College Foundation, Inc. was awarded \$42,770.40 for Workforce Training Scholarships to serve eligible Coeur d'Alene students with tuition aid.
+Plan Year 2019 focused on four main activities: Dispursement of the City of Coeur d'Alene's Community Opportunity Grant fund totaling \$196,520; a Sidewalk Improvement Program for projects in LMI Census Tracts totaling \$14,600.00; and Emergency Minor Repair and Accessibility Program for qualifying households totaling \$50,000.00; a non-competitive annual grant for Lake City Center's Meals on Wheels Program for LMI Seniors totaling \$5,000.00.
+After a public and competitive process, dispuresment of the Community Opportunity Grants included funding to three agencies in the following amounts: St. Vincent De Paul North Idaho \$95,000.00 for the replacement of a 52 year old HVAC system at the H.E.L.P.
+Center in Coeur d'Alene; Lake City Center was awarded \$38,127.00 for Public Facility site modifications for the ADA Restroom Rehabilitation; United Way of North Idaho was awarded \$44,000 for their Kindergarten Bootcamp program to serve eligible Coeur d'Alene students with preparing to enter Kindergarten.
+Due to the COVID-19 pandemic, United Way decided to withdraw its request and revisit it in the 2020 Plan Year.

-Plan Year 2018 project status details include the following.
-At the conclusion of Plan Year 2018, March 31, 2019, the three Community Oportunity Grants awarded were in progress but were not completed.
-Completion dates vary based on each project but all three grants are reasonably expected to be completed with funds drawn down by March 31, 2020.
-The City's 2018 Sidewalk Improvement Program for LMI Census Tract funding was funded at \$14,600.00.
-Sidewalk Improvement funds have been tentatively committed to the LMI census tract where Fernan Elementary is located north of 21st adn Sherman Avenue in Coeur d'Alene.
-A project in this location is in its planning stage with project completion aimed at summer of 2019 or summer of 2020.
+Plan Year 2019 project details include the following.
+At the conclusion of Plan Year 2019, March 31, 2020, the three Community Oportunity

+Grants awarded and contracted with various timelines not to exceed 1-2 years until completion.
+The City's 2019 Sidewalk Improvement Program for LMI Census Tract funding was funded at \$14,600.00.
+Due to snow and winter climate, the timeline for the 2019 Sidewalk Improvement project was slated to begin in April of 2020 and will connect three missing blocks of sidewalk in an LMI census tract along a Safe-Route-To-School corridor.
+The survey phase for this project was completed during PY 2019, with actual ground to be broken in PY 2020.
 The City's Emergency Minor Home Repair and Accessibility Program (EMRAP) is an extremely popular program designed to assist single-unit Coeur d'Alene homeowners correct building conditions that threaten the health and safety of the owner/occupants, the soundness of their home, or make improvements to improve ADA accessibility.
-During plan year 2018, 16 projects were completed with EMRAP funds using 2015, 2016, and 2017 Plan Year funding sources.
-EMRAP budgets for Plan Year 2015 and 2016 were fully drawn down by 3/31/2019.
-Due to the City's late funding allocation for PY 2018, no homes were rehabilitated with PY 2018 EMRAP funds; however, four potential projects are expected to draw down all remaining PY 2017 EMRAP funds and eight potential projects are expected to begin drawing down significant portions of PY 2018 EMRAP budget by summer of 2019.
+During plan year 2019, nineteen projects were completed with EMRAP funds utilizing 2017, 2018, and 2019 Plan Year funding sources.
+The EMRAP budget for Plan Year 2017 was fully drawn down by 12/13/2019 and \$20,388 was remaining in the PY 2018 EMRAP budget. \$50,000 was remaining in the 2019 EMRAP budget.